kovapatrik/homebridge-midea-platform/README.md

 1.  **Check the "Climate" Status**: Apple Home often groups sensors (Temperature, Humidity) at the top of the Home tab under a single "Climate" icon.
 Tap it to see individual values.
 2.  **Make them "Favorites"**: To show a sensor as a separate tile on the main screen:
     - Long-press the accessory (e.g., the AC unit) -> **Accessory Details**.
-    - Scroll down to the list of services (Humidité, Température).
+    - Scroll down to the list of services (Humidity, Temperature).
     - Tap on the specific sensor -> **Accessory Details** (gear icon).
     - Ensure **Add to Favorites** is turned **ON**.
 3.  **Check "Show in Home View"**: In the same settings menu, ensure **Show in Home View** is enabled.